rjbultitude/theconditionalorchestra/README.md

 ###Arpeggio
 Precipitation plays an arpeggiated sequence
-A precipType of `rain` with high precipIntensity - Fast and loud A precipType of `sleet` - with high precipIntensity - Slower and less loud A precipType of `snow` - played slowest and quieter
+A precipType of `rain` with high precipIntensity - Fast and forwards dropSound A precipType of `sleet` - with high precipIntensity - Slower and reverse dropSound A precipType of `snow` - playes slowest - Slower and reverse dropSound

 ##Plans